WhatsApp Business API 2026: 5 Major Changes You Should Know

 Businesses relying on broadcast (sending a message to a large list, like a customer club):

-- Must ensure quality opt-in (not just “clicked checkbox once” but conscious consent)
+- Must ensure quality opt-in (not just “ticked a checkbox once” — people should clearly want to receive your messages)

-- Must ensure relevance (don’t send to entire list — segment)
+- Must ensure relevance (don’t send to your entire list — segment it by interest)

 - Must track response rate

-Businesses relying on Reactive (customer initiates, bot responds):
+Businesses relying on reactive conversations (customer writes first, bot responds):

 Recommendation for building a bot now

-- Don’t buy a contact list and start blasting
+- Don’t buy a contact list and start sending mass messages

-- Build an organic list with explicit opt-in (checkbox at checkout, bot menu “want to receive sales?”)
+- Build an organic list with explicit opt-in (a clear checkbox at checkout, a bot menu option like “want to receive offers?”)

-- Track response rate — if under 30%, change strategy
+- Track the response rate — if under 30%, rethink your strategy

 Change 5: LLM costs dropped 40-60%